meshtastic/Meshtastic-gui-installer/README.md

 # Meshtastic-gui-installer

-Cross Platform GUI for installing Meshtastic Firmware
+Cross Platform GUI for installing Meshtastic Firmware.
+It also checks and updates the RAK 4631 bootloader.